Monallabs-org/ofjustpy-page-styeditor/docs/developer_docs.rst

 2. pse.create_endpoint requires that the component be in separate file "wp_components'
 3. `oj.load_app` should be called in the components file
+4. for patch to work do reload from lowest component to top-most component.
+5. we have created a mess with dpath and changes over dict and list item; stubstore cannot be int.

 Bits and Pieces